JRMeyer/kyrgyz-voice-hackathon/README.md

 The goal of the event is to spark innovation on Voice-enabled technologies for the Kyrgyz language.
 Over the course of four days, teams will compete and collaborate to create working solutions to the application of their choosing.

-## Prizes

-This hackathon is a competition, and the top two teams will be awarded prizes.
-Teams should not have more than five people.

-- Each member of the top team will be awarded a [Raspberry Pi 3B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), along with a 16G micro SD card.
-- Each member of the second team will be awarded a [mirco:bit](https://tech.microbit.org/hardware/) computer, along with a 16G micro SD card.

 ## Time & Place

 March 12-15, 2019 -- Bishkek, Kyrgyzstan